 International Media Centre

-The International Media Centre will be located at the Québec City Convention Centre (QCCC) at 1000 Boulevard René-Lévesque Est, Québec.
-Workspace will be available for all accredited media representatives at the 2018 G7 Summit.
+The International Media Centre (IMC) is located at the Quebec City Convention Centre (QCCC) at 1000 Boulevard René-Lévesque Est, Quebec.
+There is open seating available for all accredited media representatives at the 2018 G7 Summit.

 Media viewing/briefing rooms and news conference theatres